Ever wonder why the night sky is dark even though it is filled with countless stars just about as bright as the sun?

 But don’t take the word of a mere enthusiast, this video explains it much better.

-Last week, NASA released “new, improved portrait of mankind’s deepest-ever view of the universe” by combing 10 years of Hubble Space Telescope imagery taken of a small area of space in the constellation Fornax containing about 5,500 galaxies.
+Last week, NASA released a “new, improved portrait of mankind’s deepest-ever view of the universe” by combing 10 years of Hubble Space Telescope imagery taken of a small area of space in the constellation Fornax containing about 5,500 galaxies.
 Meanwhile, I was stoked just to faintly capture the Andromeda Galaxy earlier this year.